Oblioio/DeviceOrientation/README.md

 # Use

-Currently the file is setup to be used with RequireJS.
-I should probably wrap it differently so it's not opinionated, but just haven't yet.
-Anyways, to use it you create a new instance of the class passing a callback function and the format you'd like the results in:
+The file is setup as a module which can be loaded with RequireJS, otherwise it will be attached globally as window.Orientation.
+To use it you create a new instance of the class passing a callback function and the format you'd like the results in:

 > var orientationListener = new Orientation(callbackFn, "YXZ");